Feedback

 Customize Audio Settings

-You can add background music or mute original audio from videos.
-Choose whether to keep the original audio or replace with your preferred background music.
+Add background music by clicking 'Add Background Music' button, or mute original audio from videos using the toggle switch.
+You can stitch videos together with original audio or replace with your preferred background music.

 Add background music and mute original sound